-While the dates are still wet, sprinkle on whatever toppings you like.
+While the chocolate dates are still wet, sprinkle on whatever toppings you like.
 Freshly grated orange zest is my personal favorite topping for this recipe.
 Finely chopped nuts such as pecans, peanuts, walnuts, or pistachios are also delicious.
 Shredded coconut or a sprinkling of flake sea salt are good options too.

-Place the plate of dates in the fridge for a minimum of 30 minutes to harden, then serve them or store them in an airtight container in the fridge for up to a week.
+Place the plate of chocolate covered dates in the fridge for a minimum of 30 minutes to harden, then serve them or store them in an airtight container in the fridge for up to a week.

 For added flavor and crunch, place a nut such as a toasted pecan or almond inside the date (right where the pit would have been) before coating it with chocolate.

-Or for a nut-free version of these chocolate coated dates, add a sprinkling of pumpkin seeds or sunflower seeds to achieve a similar crunch and flavor contrast.
+For a nut-free version of these chocolate coated dates, add a sprinkling of pumpkin seeds or sunflower seeds to achieve a similar crunch and flavor contrast.

 Giving these as gifts

 Serving these for the holidays

-These dates are the perfect finger food dessert for Christmas, New Year’s Eve, or Valentine’s Day.
+These chocolate covered dates are the perfect finger food dessert for Christmas, New Year’s Eve, or Valentine’s Day.
 Prepare the dates up to a week in advance and store them in an airtight container in the fridge until you’re ready to serve them.

 If you stick to nut-free toppings, these would make a good school snack for Valentine’s Day or Halloween (go for the orange zest topping or a sprinkling of pumpkin spice on top of the dates for Halloween).